Top ranked special educational needs solicitors

 You should prepare for the move well in advance by visiting schools (or colleges) and keep notes of your findings so that this can be presented to the local authority if necessary.
 Your child’s next school should be discussed at their Annual Review a year or two before the move.
 This is to allow you and your child’s teachers to discuss and prepare for your child’s next placement in good time before the move.
 A local authority officer should be encouraged to attend the Annual Review.

-If you disagree with the school named on the EHCP/Statement you will have the right to appeal to the Special Education and Disability Tribunal (SENDIST).
+If you disagree with the school named on the EHCP you will have the right to appeal to the Special Education and Disability Tribunal (SENDIST).

 How can I get evidence for my Tribunal hearing?